Dog fighting: Europe

 Blood sports in general can be traced back to the Roman Empire.
 In 13 BC, for instance, the ancient Roman circus slew 600 African beasts.
 Dog fighting, more specifically, can also be traced to ancient Roman times.
 In AD 43, for example, dogs fought alongside the Romans and the British in the Roman Conquest of Britain.
 In this war, the Romans used a breed that originated from Greece called the Molossus; the Britons used broad-mouthed Mastiffs, which were thought to descend from the Molossus bloodline and which also originated from Greece.
-Though the British were outnumbered and ultimately lost this war, the Romans were so impressed with the English Mastiffs that they began to import these dogs for use in the Colosseum, as well as for use in times of war.
-While spectators watched, the imported English Mastiffs were pitted against animals such as elephants, lions, bears and bulls, and also against gladiators.
+Though they lost this war, the Romans were so impressed with the Britons' warhounds that they began to import these dogs for use in the Colosseum, as well as for use in times of war.
+While spectators watched, the imported dogs were pitted against animals such as elephants, lions, bears and bulls, and also against gladiators.

 Later, the Romans bred and exported fighting dogs to Spain, France and other parts of Europe until eventually these dogs made their way back to England.
 Though bull-baiting and bear-baiting were popular throughout the Middle Ages up to the 19th century in Germany, France, Spain, Portugal, and the Netherlands, the British pitted dogs against bulls and bears.
 In 12th century England during the feudal era, the landed aristocracy, who held direct military control in decentralized feudal systems and thus owned the animals necessary for waging war, introduced bull baiting and bear baiting to the rest of the British population.
 In later years, bull-baiting and bear-baiting became a popular source of entertainment for the British royalty.
-For instance, Queen Elizabeth I, who reigned from 1558–1603, was an avid follower of bull- and bear-baiting; she bred Mastiffs for baiting and would entertain foreign guests with a fight whenever they visited England.
+For instance, Queen Elizabeth I, who reigned from 1558 to 1603, was an avid follower of bull- and bear-baiting; she bred Mastiffs for baiting and would entertain foreign guests with a fight whenever they visited England.
 In addition to breeding Mastiffs and entertaining foreign guests with a fight, Queen Elizabeth, and later her successor, King James I, built a number of bear gardens in London.
 The garden buildings were round and roofless, and housed not only bears, but also bulls and other wild animals that could be used in a fight.
-Today, a person can visit the Bear Garden museum near the Shakespeare Global Complex in Bankside, Southwark.
+Today, a person can visit the Bear Garden Museum near the Shakespeare Global Complex in Bankside, Southwark.